 Other major awards handed out on Dec.
 10 include the Woman of the Year, won this year by rapper Cardi B. Reba McEntire took home the inaugural Woman of the Year award in 2007.
 Taylor Swift's the only two-time winner (2011, 2014).
-Also, actor and pop star Jennifer Lopez will join an Icon Award winner lineage featuring the likes of Aretha Franklin, Cyndi Lauper, Mary J. Blige and Shania Twain.
+Also, actor and pop star Jennifer Lopez joined an Icon Award winner lineage featuring the likes of Aretha Franklin, Cyndi Lauper, Mary J. Blige and Shania Twain.

-Additional country music artists honored on past broadcasts include Loretta Lynn (the 2015 Legend Award) Maren Morris (the 2016 Breakthrough Artist Award) and Kelsea Ballerini (the 2015 Rising Star Award).
+Additional country music artists honored on past broadcasts include Lynn (the 2015 Legend Award) Maren Morris (the 2016 Breakthrough Artist Award) and Kelsea Ballerini (the 2015 Rising Star Award).

 The country music legend's other new projects include her new book Dolly Parton, Songteller: My Life in Lyrics.
 As its title telegraphs, the book tells the stories behind some of the biggest songs from Parton's multi-Grammy award-winning career.